mkon/d12n/README.md

 # D12n

-D12n (=delocalization) can be used to cast model attributes from localized format BigDecimal.
-This is done by adding an additional attribute to the model which keeps the original value the user is entering.
+D12n (=delocalization) can be used to cast model attributes from localized format to an internal BigDecimal or Integer representation.
+This is done by adding an additional attribute to the model which keeps the original value the user has entered.
 This has the advantage that the original user input can be validated and rendered back to the user during validation errors.

 ## Usage